 Her shoulders are still little.
 At almost six, she’s still little.

-She went on playing today as usual.
+She went on playing that day as usual.
 She woke up excited to find the eggs we’d hidden.
 She remarked that some were “too easy to find,” but others still took her awhile to locate.

 She wasn’t heartbroken at all.
 She was, if anything, validated.